nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 using low-coverage whole genome data.

+We have low-coverage NGS data for 60 Atlantic silversides from four populations, spanning a 2Mb region on chromosome 24.
+These populations have been previously studied in [Therkildsen et al. 2019](https://science.sciencemag.org/content/365/6452/487) and [Wilder et al. 2020](https://onlinelibrary.wiley.com/doi/10.1002/evl3.189) using a trancsriptome as reference, and cover the entire distribution range of Atlantic silverside.
+The interesting aspect about chromosome 24 is that it harbours a large polymorphic inversion, and our test dataset spans one breakpoint of this inversion.

+First, can we determine the neutral population structure of Atlantic silverside along its distribution range.
+Second, can use principal components analysis and ancestry analyses to determine which populations contain the alternative inversion karyotype?
+And are there potentially any heterozygous individuals for the inversion?

-We will be using [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data), [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix) and [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd).
+For this practical, we will be using [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data), [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix) and [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd).

-*Description of the data and rationale*

 Please make sure to follow these preparatory instructions below before running these examples.